gregorias/gregorias.github.io/_posts/2017-02-23-why-you-might-prefer-bayesian-ab-testing.markdown

 Usually, we don't know much, so we might as well assign uniform probability distribution to $$\theta_A, \theta_B$$.
 By applying the Bayes rule to experimental data, which consists of numbers of successes and attempts in each variant, we'll get the posterior probability distribution of variants' parameters.
 In our case the posterior probability distribution is conveniently expressible by a [Beta distribution](https://en.wikipedia.org/wiki/Beta_distribution).
-If you'd like to understand what happens under the hood, then I reccommend an excellent introductory series ["using baseball statistics"](https://varianceexplained.org/r/empirical_bayes_baseball/).
+If you'd like to understand what happens under the hood, then I recommend an excellent introductory series “Understanding empirical Bayes estimation (using baseball statistics)”.

 With the probability distribution we can do all kinds of stuff we couldn't do with frequentist methodology.
 Like plot its density: